daviscvance/daviscvance.github.io/_posts/2020-03-06-where-passion-comes-from.md

 ourselves, whether you are the originator of that idea or not is irrelevant.
 What it does is fuel passion, conviction.
 So we don't have to have a vision but we do have to find one and so:
- - read books
+ - Read books
- - watch ted talks
+ - Watch ted talks
- - read articles
+ - Read articles
- - be in life
+ - Be in life
- - watch videos
+ - Watch videos
- - go out
+ - Go out
- - seek
+ - Seek
- - find
+ - Find
- - listen to leaders:
+ - Listen to leaders:
+   - Corporate
-   - corporate
+   - Political
-   - political
+   - Activist
-   - whoever
+   - Whoever

 And when something resonates with you, even if you don't know why, then you can adopt and take it upon yourself to use your own talents and your own gifts to